collab-uniba/KGTorrent/README.rst

   :width: 1200
   :alt: KGTorrent logical schema

 All the most relevant relationships among the db tables are explicitly represented in the schema.
-However, we omit some of them to ensure a good readability of the figure.
+However, we decided to omit some of them to ensure a good readability of the image.